 1994 - Rabin negotiates and signs a peace treaty with King Hussein of Jordan.

-At the end of the year Rabin, together with Shimon Peres and Yasser Arafat, is awarded the Nobel Peace Prize "to honour a political act which called for great courage on both sides, and which has opened up opportunities for a new development towards fraternity in the Middle East."
+At the end of the year, Rabin is awarded the Nobel Peace Prize along with Shimon Peres and Yasser Arafat.
+According to the Norwegian Nobel Committee, the award is intended "to honour a political act which called for great courage on both sides, and which has opened up opportunities for a new development towards fraternity in the Middle East".

-In his Nobel lecture Rabin says, "We are in the midst of building the peace.
+Presenting his Nobel lecture, Rabin says, "We are in the midst of building the peace.
 The architects and engineers of this enterprise are engaged in their work even as we gather here tonight, building the peace layer by layer, brick by brick, beam by beam.
 The job is difficult, complex, trying.
 Mistakes could topple the whole structure and bring disaster down upon us.

 "And so we are determined to do the job well - despite the toll of murderous terrorism, despite fanatic and scheming enemies.
 We will pursue the course of peace with determination and fortitude.
 We will not let up.
 We will not give in.
 Peace will triumph over all our enemies, because the alternative is grim for us all.
 And we will prevail."